-Sections 100.3605(2), 166.021(4) F.S. and Chapter 83-498 Laws of Florida
+Sections 100.3605(2), 166.021(4) F.S. and Chapter 83-498 Laws of Florida receives a majority of the votes for an office shall hold such election on the 4th Tuesday in March of the calendar year.

-Laws of Florida - Chapter 83-498 -

-Laws of Florida, Chapter 83-498, governs uniform filing and election dates in Palm Beach County, see copy below.
-However, not all municipalities in Palm Beach County are governed by this Law, therefore, you should refer to your municipality's Code of Ordinances most likely the Charter, to determine your qualifying period.
+Laws of Florida - Chapter 83-498 -Laws of Florida, Chapter 83-498, governs uniform filing and election dates in Palm Beach County, see copy below.
+However, not all municipalities in Palm Beach County are governed by this Law, therefore, you should refer to your municipality's Code of Ordinances, most likely the Charter, to determine your qualifying period.